The Separation of $NP$ and $PSPACE$: Introduction

-Computational complexity theory has developed rapidly in the past $40$ years.
-Space complexity, one of two subfields in computational complexity, was introduced by Stearns et al. \cite{HSL65} in 1965.
-It is one of the most important and most widespread ways of measuring the complexity of a computation \cite{Pap94, AB09, Sip13}, the other being time complexity.
-Computational complexity introduced many abstract models of computation, the most widespread of which being the Turing machine, but many of these models gave rise to essentially equivalent formalizations of such fundamental notions as time or space complexity.
-For more details on space complexity, the reader could consult the excellent survey paper by Michel \cite{Mic92}.
+{\it Computational complexity theory} has developed rapidly in the past $40$ years. {\em Space complexity}, one of two main important metrics to evaluate in a computation, was introduced by Stearns et al. \cite{SHL65} in 1965.
+It is one of the most important and most widespread ways of measuring the complexity of a computation \cite{Pap94, AB09, Sip13}, while the other is the {\em time complexity}.
+In addition, in the area of {\em computational complexity theory}, people introduced many abstract models of computation, the most widespread of which was the Turing machine, but many of these models gave rise to essentially equivalent formalizations of such fundamental notions as time or space complexity.
+For more details on space complexity, we refer the reader to the excellent survey paper by Michel \cite{Mic92}.

-In computational complexity theory, $\mathcal{NP}$ (nondeterministic polynomial time) is a complexity class used to classify decision problems (see \cite{ANMOUS2}), i.e., the set of decision problems for which the problem instances, where the answer is ``yes", have proofs verifiable in polynomial time by a deterministic Turing machine, or alternatively the set of problems that can be solved in polynomial time by a nondeterministic Turing machine.
-An equivalent definition of $\mathcal{NP}$ is the set of decision problems verifiable in polynomial time by a nondeterministic Turing machine \cite{Kar72}.
-These two definitions are equivalent because the algorithm based on the Turing machine consists of two phases, the first of which consists of a guess about the solution, which is generated in a nondeterministic way, while the second phase consists of a deterministic algorithm that verifies whether the guess is a solution to the problem \cite{ANMOUS2}.
-The complexity class $\mathcal{PSPACE}$ is the set of all decision problems that can be solved by a Turing machine using a polynomial amount of space, see \cite{ANMOUS3}.
+In {\it computational complexity theory}, $\mathcal{NP}$ ({\em nondeterministic polynomial time}) is a complexity class used to classify decision problems (see e.g. \cite{ANMOUS2}), i.e., the set of decision problems for which the problem instances, where the answer is ``yes," have proofs verifiable in polynomial time by a deterministic Turing machine, or alternatively the set of problems that can be solved in polynomial time by a nondeterministic Turing machine.
+In other words, an equivalent definition of $\mathcal{NP}$ is the set of decision problems verifiable in polynomial time by a deterministic Turing machine \cite{Kar72}.
+The reason these two definitions are equivalent is because the algorithm based on the Turing machine consists of two phases, the first of which consists of a guess about the solution, which is generated in a nondeterministic way, while the second phase consists of a deterministic algorithm that verifies whether the guess is a solution to the problem, see e.g. \cite{ANMOUS2}.

-There are many other complexity classes such as $L$, $NL$, $P$, see \cite{Pap94}, \cite{AB09} and \cite{Sip13}.
-For these complexity classes $L$, $NL$, $\mathcal{P}$, $\mathcal{NP}$, and $\mathcal{PSPACE}$, there is a well-known tower of inclusions stated below We know that some of these inclusions are strict because the space hierarchy theorem implies that (also $NL \subset \mathcal{PSPACE}$).
-But we indeed do not know which of the above ``$\subseteq$" should be replaced by ``$\subset$".
-As far as we know, it is an important open question, see Papadimitriou \cite{Pap94}, Arora and Barak \cite{AB09}, and Sipser \cite{Sip13}, also \cite{ANMOUS1}.